Skip to Main Content

 How the Meal Moves

-This is not a lesser format.
-It is a different contract between kitchen and guest, and Wiesbaden's non-destination dining rooms tend to honour it.
+This is a different contract between kitchen and guest, and Wiesbaden's non-destination dining rooms tend to honour it.
 The city's population is relatively affluent by German standards, with a high proportion of civil servants, professionals, and federal-state workers who eat out regularly rather than ceremonially.
 Restaurants that survive here over time tend to do so by reading a room rather than scripting one.

 For reference, the kind of ritual formality you would encounter at Vendôme in Bergisch Gladbach or Victor's Fine Dining by christian bau in Perl is simply not what Goldgasse is built for.
 The street operates at human scale, and the restaurants along it tend to reflect that.